survivejs/webpack-book/manuscript/appendices/05_troubleshooting.md

 ## ERROR ...
 Module not found

-You can get an error like this by either breaking a loader definition so that it points to a loader that does not exist or by breaking an import path within your code.
+You can get an error like this in two ways.
+Either by breaking a loader definition so that it points to a loader that does not exist, or by breaking an import path within your code so that it points to a module that doesn't exist.
 Reading the error message points out what to fix.

 ## Loader Not Found

 There's another subtle loader related error.
 If a package matching to a loader name that does not implement the loader interface exists, webpack matches to that and gives a runtime error that says the package is not a loader.
-This mistake can be made by writing `loader: 'eslint'` over `loader: 'eslint-loader'`.
+For example, this mistake can be made by writing `loader: 'eslint'` instead of `loader: 'eslint-loader'`.
+If the loader doesn't exist at all the previous 'Module not found' error will be raised.

 W> A loader definition like this was valid in webpack 1.
 It has been disallowed in webpack 2.
 The behavior can be enabled again through `resolveLoader.moduleExtensions` array.